strimzi/strimzi-kafka-operator/design/service-binding.md

     resourceRef: my-cluster
 ```

-Then the binding information is supplied in in a standard way, such as environment variables or secrets.
-For convenience, I have in general chosen to use secrets for binding information (this is controlled by the CSV annotations).
-Of course, in combination with developer tooling, this can remove the need for the developer to write the code to read credentials and so on.
-Instead, they're presented to the application as environment variables with well known names.

-## Binding data

-To connect to Strimzi, a service binding needs the followng:
+To connect to Strimzi, a service binding needs the following:

 * **host** - hostname or IP address
 * **port** - port number